yaml/yaml-spec/spec/1.2.2/spec.md

 In that time span, YAML's popularity has grown significantly.
 Efforts are ongoing to improve the language and grow it to meet the needs and expectations of its users.
-While this version of the specification makes no actual changes to YAML, it begins a process by which the language intends to evolve and stay modern.
+While this revision of the specification makes no actual changes to YAML, it begins a process by which the language intends to evolve and stay modern.

 The YAML specification is often seen as overly complicated for something which